Jacki Cammidge is a participant in the Amazon Services LLC

 Clamps are our friends.

-Another culprit that's hard to use is the two part epoxy.
+Another candidate that's tricky to use is two part epoxy.
 This product usually comes in two tubes, bottles or a syringe with two parts to it.

 It only sticks once it's mixed, that's why I get the five minute kind, which gives you enough time to actually mix it, spread it and get the parts of your craft in the right place before it dries rock hard.